rohitbpawar25/rohitbpawar25/README.md

 ## ✍️ Career Objective

-Aspiring Python Developer & Machine Learning Engineer with expertise in automation, data science, and deep learning.
-Skilled in designing intelligent systems, building automation scripts, and applying ML/DL models for real-world problem solving.
-Seeking opportunities to contribute to impactful projects using modern AI technologies.
+Aspiring Python Developer & Machine Learning Engineer With Expertise In Automation, Data Science, And Deep Learning.
+Skilled In Designing Intelligent Systems, Building Automation Scripts, And Applying ML/DL Models For Real-World Problem Solving.
+Seeking Opportunities To Contribute To Impactful Projects Using Modern AI Technologies.

 ---